Climate Change: Targets

 【Points to note when calculating the Company's avoided emissions】

-• In calculating the avoided emissions, we use actual (forecast) values and publicly known information as much as possible.
-However, when information is not readily available, assumptions and scenarios are set for calculation purposes.
+• In calculating the avoided emissions, we use actual (forecast) values and publicly available information whenever possible.
+However, when data is not readily available, assumptions and scenarios are applied for calculation purposes.

-• We will continue to refine calculations and disclosure of avoided emissions based on related ongoing international discussions and trends.
+• We will continue refining calculations and disclosure of avoided emissions based on ongoing international discussions and trends.

 【Examples of guidelines used as reference】